jsvine/intro-to-visidata/docs/basics/working-with-excel.rst

 - When you open an Excel file, the first thing you'll see is a listing of the sheets it contains.
 (Navigate to the sheet you want to explore, and then press :kbd:`Enter` to open it.)

-- For a range of reasons, VisiData sheets loaded from Excel won't initially have names.
+- For a range of reasons, VisiData sheets loaded from Excel won't initially have column names.

 How to auto-name unnamed columns
 --------------------------------